Finding the Top Financial Advisors in New Mexico

 Depending on your needs, FP may employ several investing strategies such as long-term purchases and short-term purchases.

 LongView Asset Management LLC

-LongView Asset Management LLC is another Santa Fe firm to make our list.
-It currently oversees more than $116.17 million in assets under management.
+LongView Asset Management is another Santa Fe firm to make our list.
+It currently oversees hundreds of millions in assets under management.
 The firm specializes in socially conscious investing and retirement planning.
 It works with affluent individuals, families and nonprofit organizations.
 SEC data shows it currently serves about as many high-net-worth individuals as non-high-net-worth ones.

 It’s important to note, however, that LongView Asset generally provides financial planning in conjunction with portfolio management, as opposed to stand-alone services.